 As a small business owner, here are key factors to consider when choosing the right business checking account:

-- A bank with a small business focus: This type of bank will be committed to giving you the most hassle-free, simple way to bank.
+- A bank fit for small business needs: This type of bank will be committed to giving you the most hassle-free, simple way to bank.

 - A good interest rate: This can make a big difference in the long run.

-- Minimum requirements and limits: It would be great to not have to meet a minimum deposit requirement, a minimum balance requirement or even an opening deposit requirement.
+- Minimum requirements and limits: It would be great to not have to meet a minimum opening deposit requirement, or a minimum balance requirement.

 - Simplicity: As a small business owner, you have a lot on your plate.
 The easier it is to get information from your bank, the better.